Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: Computing Strategies with Semiring Semantics

 What remains to discuss are the target positions.
 Each gadget has two entry points $Y v$ and $Z v$, and only $Y v$ is a target position.
 Notice that when we move from a gadget for $v$ to a gadget for $w$, we use the entry point $Y w$ if, and only if, $v \in F$ (where $F$ is the target set of the original game $\Gg$).
 Hence any play that visits infinitely many target positions $Y w$ also visits infinitely many gadgets for positions $v \in F$ (the predecessors of $w$).
 We can thus change the target set without affecting the winning strategies: Instead of the positions $Y w$, we set the target set to $\{ Z v \mid v \in F \}$.
 The positions $Y w$ are then regular positions with unique successors and can thus be removed.
 As an example, say we have $v_i \in F$, $w_1 \in F$ and $w_k \notin F$.
 The previous picture then becomes:

 \paragraph*{Proof of {\Cref{thmSumOfStrategiesTracking}}}

 Let $\MCP \Gg v$ be the game that results from $\MC \Gg v$ by applying all of the above-mentioned simplifications.
 Hence $\MCP \Gg v$ contains for each position $v$ a gadget with unique entry point $Z v$ that belongs to Verifier exactly if $v \in V_0$, and $Z v$ is a target position exactly if $v \in F$.
 Moreover, the gadget for $v$ is directly connected to the gadget for $w$ if, and only if, the edge $vw$ exists in $\Gg$.
-It is now easy to see that every winning strategy $\Ss$ in the original Büchi game $\Gg$ induces a unique winning strategy $\Mm$ in $\MCP \Gg v$: Whenever $\Ss$ visits a position $v$, $\Mm$ visits the gadget for $v$ (via the unique entry point $Z v$).
-Conversely, every winning strategy $\Mm$ uniquely induces a winning strategy $\Ss$, and we thus say that $\Mm$ and $\Ss$ are \emph{corresponding} winning strategies.
+It is now easy to see that every winning strategy $\Ss$ in the original Büchi game $\Gg$ induces a unique winning strategy $\Mm$ in $\MCP \Gg v$: whenever $\Ss$ visits a position $v$, then $\Mm$ visits the gadget for $v$ (via the unique entry point $Z v$).
+Conversely, every winning strategy $\Mm$ uniquely induces a winning strategy $\Ss$ (which moves to $v$ when $\Mm$ enters the gadget for $v$), and we thus say that $\Mm$ and $\Ss$ are \emph{corresponding} winning strategies.